paperinick/paperinick.github.io/_posts/2020-11-01-posting-tutorial.md

 Of course, you should add also your name as the author, using the `Name Surname` identifier that you defined in the `_data/author.yml` file.

 Finally, you can add one or more *tags* to your post, in order to allow for tags grouping in the site.
 To do this, in the frontmatter add the row `tags: ["tag1", "tag2"]`.
-If you are going to use a tag that has been already used (for instance the tag ["Cluster Allocations"](https://paperinick.github.io/tags/#cluster-allocations)), please go check on the [website](https://paperinick.github.io/tags) for the correct name (misspellings or typos make the whole tag system pointless).
+If you are going to use a tag that has been already used (for instance the tag ["Cluster Allocations"](https://paperinick.github.io/tag-archive/#cluster-allocations)), please go check on the [tags archive](https://paperinick.github.io/tag-archive) for the correct name (misspellings or typos make the whole tag system pointless).

 ## Syncing the fork with upstream